jdomizz/penciil/README.md

 - `dev`: runs the app for development, reloading on file changes
 - `format`: formats the source code
-- `lint`: provides diagnostics checks for unused css, a11y hints and js/ts compiler errors
+- `lint`: provides diagnostics, checks for compiler errors
 - `build`: builds the app and outputs it in the `build` directory
 - `preview`: serves the `build` directory for localhost requests

+## To Do

+- [ ] Store sketches in localstorage.
+- [ ] List sketches stored in localstorage.
+- [ ] Edit sketches stored in localstorage.
+- [ ] Implement the installation button.
+- [ ] Implement the service-worker (offline-first).
+- [ ] Refine the language selector.

 ## License